aBTC (ABTC) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 aBTC Historical Price

-According to the latest data gathered on aBTC live price page, the current price of aBTC is 96,629USD.
-The circulating supply of aBTC(ABTC) is 2.52K ABTC , giving it a market capitalization of $243.36M.
+According to the latest data gathered on aBTC live price page, the current price of aBTC is 100,107USD.
+The circulating supply of aBTC(ABTC) is 2.52K ABTC , giving it a market capitalization of $251.77M.

 The aBTC Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of ABTC based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.